 Crossbreeding Systems for Small Herds of Beef Cattle

-Crossbreeding in commercial beef cattle production improves efficiency through heterosis and breed complementation.
+Crossbreeding in commercial beef cattle production improves efficiency through heterosis and breed complementation (Figure 1).
 Heterosis or hybrid vigor is an advantage in performance of crossbreds compared to the average performance of the parental breeds.
-Heterosis is particularly strong for traits that are lowly heritable such as conception rate, preweaning liveability of calves and preweaning growth (Table 1).
+Heterosis is particularly strong for traits that are lowly heritable such as conception rate, preweaning livability of calves and preweaning growth (Table 1).

 Optimal crossbreeding systems take advantage of individual and maternal heterosis and breed complementation.
 An optimal system requires a minimum of three breeds.
 Unfortunately, it also requires multiple breeding pastures or artificial insemination (AI) to ensure correct matings resulting in maximum heterosis.
 A relatively large herd is required so that efficient use can be made of more than one breed of bull.